 In recent years, there have been numerous advances in technologies relating to the diagnosis and treatment of cancer.
 Several new cancer drugs have been approved, and a number of new drugs in clinical development may increase patient survival time.
 There have also been advances in methods used to identify patients likely to benefit from these drugs based on analysis of biomarkers.
 We must continuously develop new products and diagnostic assays and enhance any existing products, assays and services to keep pace with evolving standards of care.
 Our current products, assays and services and our planned future products, assays and services could become obsolete unless we continually innovate and expand them to demonstrate benefit in the diagnosis, monitoring or prognosis of patients with cancer.
 New cancer therapies typically have only a few years of clinical data associated with them, which limits our ability to develop products and diagnostic assays based on, for example, biomarker analysis related to the appearance or development of resistance to those therapies.
-If we cannot adequately demonstrate the applicability of our current products, assays and services and our planned future products, assays and services to new treatments, by incorporating important biomarker analysis, sales of our products, assays and services could decline, which would have a material adverse effect on our business, financial condition and results of operations.
-The COVID-19 pandemic may also increase the risk of certain of the events described above and delay our development timelines.
+If we cannot adequately demonstrate the applicability of our current products, assays and services could decline, which would have a material adverse effect on our business, financial condition and results of operations.